svj-aventador/xrpl-dev-portal/content/concepts/decentralized-exchange/offers.md

     * The offer becomes funded again when the creator obtains more of that currency.
 * If the currency required to fund the offer is held in a [frozen trust line](freezes.html).
     * The offer becomes funded again when the trust line is no longer frozen.
-* If the creator does not have enough SGY for the reserve amount of a new trust line required by the offer.
+* If the creator does not have enough RCP for the reserve amount of a new trust line required by the offer.
 (See [Offers and Trust](#offers-and-trust).)
-    * The offer becomes funded again when the creator obtains more SGY, or the reserve requirements decrease.
+    * The offer becomes funded again when the creator obtains more RCP, or the reserve requirements decrease.
 * If the Expiration time included in the offer is before the close time of the most recently-closed ledger.
 (See [Offer Expiration](#offer-expiration).)

 An unfunded offer can stay on the ledger indefinitely, but it does not have any effect.
 The only ways an offer can be *permanently* removed from the ledger are: